 Blue Jackets vs. Maple Leafs: Betting Trends, Odds, Advanced Stats

-The Columbus Blue Jackets (11-17-6), losers of three home games in a row, host the Toronto Maple Leafs (16-8-6) at Nationwide Arena on Saturday at 7:00 PM ET on BSOH and ESPN+.
+The Toronto Maple Leafs (17-9-6) visit the Columbus Blue Jackets (11-18-7, losers of three in a row) at Nationwide Arena.
+The contest on Friday, December 29 starts at 7:00 PM ET on ESPN+ and BSOH.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.